omgimanerd/gulp-pdflatex2/README.md

 ```

 ## Options
-- `verbose`: optional, will output all stdout from pdflatex if there is an
-  error, defaults to false.
 - `TEXINPUTS`: optional, pass an array of directories for pdflatex to look
   in for files, useful if you have external class files.